Chanty

 Encouraging healthy living

 If you are an employee, having a healthier lifestyle might inspire others.
 Not just that, this can be implemented in the company culture itself.
-Encouraging to take the stairs instead of the elevators, paid gym membership cards would also do the trick, sports challenges as well.
+Encouraging them to take the stairs instead of the elevators, paid gym membership cards would also do the trick, and sports challenges as well.
+Setting up frequent wellness activities such as health fairs or team-building fitness events creates a collective responsibility toward health.
+These comprise healthy snacks in the office and ergonomic setups that will also positively contribute to the cause.

 Examining the wellbeing program of your company

-Having a strategic policy that will focus on financial, mental, and physical stressors and give support, would help to reduce the effect of presenteeism.
+Having a strategic policy that will focus on financial, mental, and physical stressors and give support would help reduce presenteeism’s effect.
 Counseling or financial management could combat the impact of long-term conditions.
 Access to consultations for mental health problems would boost people’s productivity.
+To further refine the program, conduct regular surveys to better analyze employee needs and incorporate wellness initiatives into the design.
+Offering mindfulness sessions, yoga classes or on-demand access to therapy apps can also enhance the program.

 Recognizing the symptoms